debisic/gpt-llm-tuning/README.md

 The test was implemented using the requests library in Python to validate the API functionality:

 GET Request: Sends a request to the root endpoint (http://0.0.0.0:8000/)  with a timeout parameter to prevent the program from hanging.
 Error Handling: The test includes exception handling for timeout, connection errors, and other request-related exceptions to ensure robustness.

+##NB
+The FastAPI endpoint above should be replaced with the IP of the VM mapped to port 80, for example [44.121.33.222:80](./images/FastAPI-UI-1.png)